NKOGallardo/cookbook-/README.md

 - Any modern web browser (Chrome, Firefox, Safari, Edge, etc).
 - No build tools or server required — this app runs as a static page.

-### by NKO_Gallardo (How to run)
+### (How to run) by NKO_Gallardo
-- For VS-code user, use go live
+- For VScode users, use go live
-- If you don't use any code editer, "open with" Chrome
+- If you don't use an IDE, "open with" Chrome

 ### Installation